purcell/package-lint/README.md

 This library provides a [flycheck][] checker for the metadata in Emacs Lisp files which are intended to be packages.

-Currently these checks are only activated if a `Package-Requires` header is present in the file, and checks center on the validity of the data in that header.
+Currently these checks are only activated if a `Package-Requires` or `Package-Version` header is present in the file, and checks center on the validity of the data in that header.

 Installation
 ------------